nyusternie/hushyourmoney/docs/CAMPAIGN.md

 <br />![Use of funds](https://i.imgur.com/zlFdWPv.png)

-1. All funds received will be split 50/50 into 2 treasuries of Bitcoin Cash (BCH) and various stable coins.
+1. All funds received will be split 70/30 into 2 treasuries of Bitcoin Cash (BCH) and various stablecoins.
 2. BCH-friendly providers will be prioritized for ALL 3rd-party services required.
 3. ONLY BCH-friendly contractors will be used during development.